Bonner Data Center

 • The applicant submitted additional materials.
 County staff continued reviewing the application and identified remaining information needed for completeness.

-May 11, 2026: Third Application for Special Exception (deemed complete)
+May 11, 2026: Third Special Exception Application - deemed incomplete

 • The County will mail notices to property owners within 500 feet, publish a legal notice, and post notices near the property.

-• The Land Use Board is expected to consider the Special Exception request.
+• The Consolidated Land Use Board is expected to consider the Special Exception request.

 • If approved, Krambu may then apply for a Zoning Compliance Permit and other required permits.